Alien Olympics

 What's next

-The nice thing about the Alien Olympics is that we don’t need to wait to discover other life to start training.
+The nice thing about the Alien Olympics is that we don't need to wait to discover other life to start training.
 Because of how the events are defined, we can be fairly certain that they will be useful even if we never end up formally competing.
-Advancing civilizational knowledge and engineering ability is a core function of any intelligent life — beating other life forms with our mad skills is just the icing on top.
+Advancing civilizational knowledge and engineering ability is a core function of any intelligent life — beating other life forms is just the icing on top.